hashicorp/terraform-provider-azurerm/website/docs/r/storage_sync_server_endpoint.html.markdown

 * `registered_server_id` - (Required) The ID of the Registered Server that will be associate with the Storage Sync Server Endpoint.
 Changing this forces a new Storage Sync Server Endpoint to be created.

-~> **NOTE:** For more information on registering a server see the [Microsoft documentation](https://learn.microsoft.com/azure/storage/file-sync/file-sync-server-registration)
+~> **NOTE:** The target server must already be registered with the parent `azurerm_storage_sync` prior to creating this endpoint.
+For more information on registering a server see the [Microsoft documentation](https://learn.microsoft.com/azure/storage/file-sync/file-sync-server-registration)

 * `server_local_path` - (Required) The path on the Windows Server to be synced to the Azure file share.
 Changing this forces a new Storage Sync Server Endpoint to be created.